• Skip to primary navigation

 • Rest the mesh strainer over the water (the strainer needs to fit the size of the saucepan to work).

-• Cover the saucepan with a lid, reduce the flame to medium and cook until the pumpkin is soft and tender (this will take several minutes).
+• Add the pumpkin and cover the saucepan with a lid, reduce the flame to medium and cook until the pumpkin is soft and tender (this will take several minutes).

 • Allow the pumpkin to cool completely before transferring it to a medium bowl.